spudlamx/login_app/README.md

 * Create an option to delete an account.
 * Style the web pages.
-* Ensure two acccounts can't have the same username.# auth_app
+* Ensure two acccounts can't have the same username.